Blackburn Hawks

-The Blackburn Hawks (formerly known as the Blackhawks and the Lancashire Hawks) are a British ice hockey team situated in Blackburn, Lancashire.
+The Blackburn Hawks (formerly known as the Blackhawks and the Lancashire Hawks) are an English ice hockey team based in Blackburn, Lancashire.
 They are presently affiliated with the EIHA Moralee Conference (NIHL N1) and have previously competed in the British National League and the English League Premier Division.
 The team's home venue is the Blackburn Arena, which has a seating capacity of 3,200.